docker/docker-bench-security/README.md

-  -e CHECK     optional  Comma delimited list of specific check(s) to exclude -i INCLUDE   optional  Comma delimited list of patterns within a container or image name to check -x EXCLUDE   optional  Comma delimited list of patterns within a container or image name to exclude from check
+  -e CHECK     optional  Comma delimited list of specific check(s) to exclude -i INCLUDE   optional  Comma delimited list of patterns within a container or image name to check -x EXCLUDE   optional  Comma delimited list of patterns within a container or image name to exclude from check -n LIMIT     optional  In JSON output, when reporting lists of items (containers, images, etc.), limit the number of reported items to LIMIT.
+Default 0 (no limit).
 ```

 By default the Docker Bench for Security script will run all available CIS tests